-- i.
-Project inception, review and update the Project Implementation Plan (PIP). - ii.
-Stakeholder engagement plan - iii.
-Conducting SWOT Analysis and AS-IS assessment of the existing revenue management value chain. - iv.
-Conducting the cost of supply studies, tariff structure review and restructuring thereof. - v.
-Auditing of electricity and water meters, meter management and land use/zoning, including GPS co-ordinates of where the meters are located. - vi.
-Cleansing customer billing data and integration with financial system, property information and GIS. - vii.
-Review the existing standard operating procedures and staffing requirements; assist the municipality to update SOP in line with best practice, ensuring alignment with the Revenue Enhancement Plans.

-- viii.
-Implementation of the identifed low hanging fruits/ initiatives/ quick wins (within budget) and transfer of skills to the relevant municipal officials. - ix.
-Identification and prioritisation of the interventions/infrastrucutre projects for the short term, medium to long term to broaden and protect the revenue base of the municipality. - x.
-Compilation and submission of the final consolidated Revenue Enhancement Programme/ Municipal Revenue Improvement Plan and close out report.
+- i.Project inception and development of the Project Implementation Plan (PIP). - ii.
+Existing situation analysis (AS-IS assessment) and Stakeholder engagement. - iii.
+Tariff structure review and restructuring thereof. - iv.
+Audit of electricity and water meters, meter management and land use/zoning. - v.Customer billing data cleansing and integration with property and GIS. - vi.Review and update indigent register and indigent policy. - vii.Implementation of the identified low hanging fruits/ initiatives/ quick wins (within budget) and transfer of skills to the relevant municipal officials. - viii.
+Identification and prioritisation of the interventions/projects for the short term, medium to long term. - ix.A final consolidated Revenue Enhancement Programme report.